Designed and manufactured in New Zealand, The Te Kahu Ora thermal screening system detects people with fevers automatically.

 The camera comes with either a tripod or a wall mount.
 There is a $49 (ex GST) monthly fee for software updates, online reporting and support.

-The camera software can be updated remotely and you should expect to see updates regularly.
-There is a team of engineers working to improve the camera, the reporting and it's ability to integrate with other systems.
+The camera software can be updated remotely and you should expect to see updates from time to time.

 The camera was developed by The Cacophony Project with the help of Callaghan Innovation, the MedTech CoRE and clever people across New Zealand.
 It is a re-purposed version of the thermal camera for predator detection.
 The camera is manufactured and supported by 2040 Limited which has been manufacturing thermal cameras for predator detection.